 Like the dust, the garbage never ceases.
 And along with the garbage, there is an unending stream of humanity.
 It is impossible to spend a full day in the middle of a major Indian city without lobotomizing yourself trying to figure out where the hell all of the people come from.
 I’ve been to Hong Kong.
 I’ve been to Manhattan and Beijing.
 I’ve been to Mexico City.
 And the swarm of humanity crawling through India’s cities is unparalleled.
 There’s no comparison.
 Many streets more closely resemble a bee hive than a functioning human society.
 When I flew into Mumbai, there were homeless people sleeping on the tarmac.
 Take a moment for that to sink in: the city is so crowded and disgusting that people decide they’d rather sleep on the airport runway.

 And that is the second thing to strike you about India.
 The poverty.
-It is legitimate take-your-breath-away poverty.
-Like the kind you see on TV charity ads but far worse.
+It is legitimate, take-your-breath-away poverty.
+Like the kind you see on TV charity ads, but far worse.
 And far more real.
 Limbless men stewing about in their own feces.
-Emaciated children playing on a piles of garbage.
-A man with his leg literally rotting off to the bone, maggots and all, laying on the curb.
+Emaciated children playing on piles of garbage.
+A man with his leg literally rotting off to the bone, maggots and all, lying on the curb.
 It’s everywhere.
 The amount of suffering is indescribable.
 And it is unceasing.
 After a couple days, I was excited to hire a driver to go to Agra because I figured I’d be able to see some countryside and escape the stench and horrors of the city.
 But no. The entire four hours between Delhi and Agra was an unending stream of people, garbage and cars, with billows of dust drafting in our wake the whole way down.

 My initial reaction the first few days was pure shock.
 But it quickly evolved into anger.
 How could a place like this be allowed to exist?
 How could normal people walk around with a clear conscience with so much shit and squalor festering about them?
 I felt indignant.
 Where was the social accountability?
 Where was the charity?
 Where the fuck was the government?